Elhuyar/wikispeech_compose/docker/README.md

    Edit the variables in the `.env` file to match your system settings.

-3. Setup standard lexicon data (optional)

-   `docker$ docker-compose --file pronlex-import-all.yml up`

-   This will take some time.

-4. Run wikispeech
+3. Run wikispeech

    `docker$ docker-compose --file wikispeech.yml up --abort-on-container-exit`

    If all components are started successfully, Wikispeech should be up and running on http://localhost:10000/.
 You can verify that it's working by visiting http://localhost:10000/wikispeech using your browser.
 Please note that your browser must support .opus audio files.

+4. Setup standard lexicon data (optional)

+   Shutdown the wikispeech server if it's running:
+   `docker$ docker-compose --file pronlex-import-all.yml down`

+   Import (this will take some time):
+   `docker$ docker-compose --file pronlex-import-all.yml up`

+   Start server:
+   `docker$ docker-compose --file wikispeech.yml up --abort-on-container-exit`

 ----